shipilovden/substrata-metasiberia/docs/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please email a description of it to contact@glaretechnologies.com
+To report a vulnerability, please email a description of it to security@metasiberia.com

-Please include 'substrata security' in the subject line.
+Please include 'metasiberia security' in the subject line.